Algorithms for ridge estimation with convergence guarantees: Introduction

-Ozertem and Erdogmus (2011) developed the popular SCMS (Subspace Constrained Mean Shift) algorithm for extracting estimates of $k$-dimensional ridges of a $d$-dimensional density $f$ from a point cloud sampled from $f$.
-The algorithm consists in running a corrected mean shift algorithm (subspace constrained) starting at a data point.
+In this work, we are concerned with the actual extraction of ridges, i.e. we will construct and analyze algorithms.
+One such algorithm is the popular SCMS (Subspace Constrained Mean Shift) algorithm developed by \cite{ozertem2011locally}, which extracts $k$-dimensional ridges of a $d$-dimensional density $f$ from a point cloud sampled from $f$.
+The algorithm consists in running a corrected (i.e., subspace constrained) mean shift algorithm starting at a data point.
 For each data point the algorithm then provides an estimate of a point on the ridge.
-While the algorithm works well in practice, we here reveal a shortcoming of the algorithm: Some parts of the ridges might be missed by the algorithm.
-This is discussed below in some detail (see subsection~\ref{SCMSTheory}).

-Here we propose algorithms that does not suffer from the shortcoming of the SCMS algorithm just mentioned, and we also derive theoretical guarantees for their convergence.
-So far, no theoretical guarantees for the SCMS algorithm seem to be known.